Eem-Key/Checkers-in-C-Revisited/README.md

 # Checkers-in-C-Revisited
+By Yanga, Ian Matthew C.

-Revisiting an old programming project from my CCPROG1 course and trying to do the complete game not the simplified version with my knew knowledge as a 3rd year student
+Revisiting an old programming project from my CCPROG1 course and trying to do the complete game, not the simplified version, with my new knowledge as a 3rd year student

+Run like a normal C file